franklinharvey/NOAA-NetCDF-Radiation/README.md

+# NOAA-NetCDF-Radiation
+NOAA's GMD (Global Monitoring Division) has a need to convert data dating back 40+ years to a modern data-type with metadata.
+The GMD has chosen the NetCDF filetype as the ideal filetype.
+Much of the data will be released through the [ObsPack distribution](http://www.esrl.noaa.gov/gmd/ccgg/obspack/ "NOAA's ObsPack Framework").

-# Converting Radiation's ".dat" files to a NetCDF file
+## Converting Radiation's ".dat" files to a NetCDF file

 The files found in radiations FTP server (found at ftp://ftp.cmdl.noaa.gov in /g-rad/baseline/) are organized by test sites like ALT (Alert Observatory in Alert, Nunavut, Canada; a BSRN site) and BRW (Barrow Observatory in Barrow, Alaska, United States; a baseline GMD observatory).
 There are six total baseline observatories and four BSRN sites.
 Each testing location is a directory holding `.zip` files, one per month.
 Each `.zip` file, when unzipped, contains a single `.dat` file: